← Previous → Next Contents

 XTide*gheight

-Initial height for tide graphs and clocks.
+Initial height for tide graphs.

 Default: 312